CloudTestDrive/EventLabs/AppDev/bitnami/tomcat.md

 ![](images/comp2.PNG)

-After hitting the "Selectg" button, you will get a dialog box asking you to accept the Oracle Terms of Use.
+After hitting the "Select" button, you will get a dialog box asking you to accept the Oracle Terms of Use.
 Check the checkbox and hit "Install".

 ![](images/comp3.PNG)